 Your plan should list a crisis management team and define each member’s responsibilities for communication, emergency procedures, media relations, and expenses.
 It's important to consider in advance what factors would prompt canceling or postponing all planned program activities.
 Also consider what criteria would need to be met to safely resume exchanges.
 Find more information in the Rotary Youth Protection Guide.

 A: Many districts have suspended their programs or will do so after reviewing Rotary’s safety guidelines.
-If your district is having difficulty finding opportunities with established partners, this may be an opportunity to form new relationships with other districts that are continuing exchanges.
+If your district is having difficulty finding opportunities with established partners, this may be an opportunity to explore alternative ways to keep young people engaged in Rotary, including virtual exchanges and Rotary programs such as Interact and Rotary Youth Leadership Awards (RYLA).
+Planning can also continue for Rotary Youth Exchange or New Generations Service Exchange later.
 District Rotary Youth Exchange officers can use the district chair directory to contact their counterparts and join the Rotary Youth Exchange Discussion Group to meet and share ideas.
 No district is obligated to participate beyond its ability or willingness.

 Q: Do we need approval from Rotary International before we start planning exchanges?